 Based on the review reports the editors will make one of the following decisions:

 - The submission is rejected.
 In this case, a written explanation will be provided.

-- The submission is rejected in its current state.
-In this case, the author will have the opportunity to re-submit the paper, taking into account the comments of the referees and the editor.
-When the submission is rejected in its current state (B) and the author wants to improve the paper, the editor assigned to that paper will support the author.
+- The submission is accepted with revisions.
+In this case, the author will have the opportunity to re-submit the paper, after taking into account the comments of the referees and of the editors.
+When the submission is accepted with revisions (B) and the author wants to improve the paper, the editor assigned to that paper will support the author.

 - The submission is accepted.

-The whole review process will take not more than six months.
+The whole review process will take no longer than six months.